 My parents had no idea what this beast was and how to deal with it and after being treated for a short period of time at a facility clinic for eating disorders,

 and after convincing my parents that I could get out of it alone, I ended the treatment.

 Then came the bulimia.

-They say that consciousness is 90% of the solution.
-I was aware of my illness from an early age, and in my adult life I tried to take care of myself: I went to psychologists, psychiatrists, alternative therapists, but none of these treatments helped.
+They say that being aware of a problem is 50% of the solution.
+I was conscious of my illness from an early age, and in my adult life I tried to take care of myself: I went to psychologists, psychiatrists, alternative therapists, but none of those treatments helped.
 Painting has always been my refuge.
 Lots of black, sadness and frustration were present in my paintings.

 Paintings from my adolescence

 In one of my classes in college my art teacher asked me to take the black out of the scale.
 “You escape there too quickly, do without it”, he said.
 By challenging me he was, in essence, the first person who gave me the option to take the black out of my life.

 After I graduated, I came to Tel Aviv and started working in advertising agencies.
 Since I lived with roommates, the disorder became far more burdensome.
 The side effects worsened: many frequent dental treatments, hair loss and stop of the menstrual cycle.